daggerfall247/Chess_py/README.txt

 Controls:

-how to move : click on piece you want to move, then click on the desired destination reset match : press space
+how to move : click on piece you want to move, then click on the desired destination
+promotion: the apps asks in the console for your input.
+Type "Q" for Queen, "B" for Bishop, "N" for Knight or "R" for Rook.
+Anything else will also result in a Queen reset match : press space

 ################################